 Policy B4 - Rural enterprise and farm diversification.

-Where planning permission is required, new employment development will be permitted in existing hamlets and farmsteads subject to the following criteria: The conversion of traditional agricultural buildings to employment uses will be permitted providing: (a) The building forms part of an existing group of buildings and is not in an isolated and unsustainable location; and (b) The proposed use will not cause unacceptable disturbance to neighbours; and (c) There is no detrimental effect on the form, design, character and setting of the building; and (d) The building is capable of conversion without significant extension; and (e) The building is structurally sound and capable of conversion without the need for complete or substantial reconstruction; and (f) The conversion would not have a detrimental impact on the appearance or character of the landscape; and (a) The second to the site is of a second s (g) The access to the site is of a safe standard or is capable of being improved to a safe standard without harming the appearance of the area. (h) The conversion would not be detrimental to the continued agricultural operation of the site as a whole.
+Where planning permission is required, new employment development will be permitted in existing hamlets and farmsteads subject to the following criteria:

+The conversion of traditional agricultural buildings to employment uses will be permitted providing:

+- (a) The building forms part of an existing group of buildings and is not in an isolated and unsustainable location; and - (b) The proposed use will not cause unacceptable disturbance to neighbours; and - (c) There is no detrimental effect on the form, design, character and setting of the building; and - (d) The building is capable of conversion without significant extension; and - (e) The building is structurally sound and capable of conversion without the need for complete or substantial reconstruction; and - (f) The conversion would not have a detrimental impact on the appearance or character of the landscape; and - (g) The access to the site is of a safe standard or is capable of being improved to a safe standard without harming the appearance of the area. - (h) The conversion would not be detrimental to the continued agricultural operation of the site as a whole.

 Policy B5 - Supporting development of communications infrastructure